PolupalliGopiChand/Density-Based-Traffic-Management-System/Simulation/README.md

 # About Wokwi Simulator

 To validate and simulate the operation of the Density-Based Traffic Management System, we used the Wokwi Simulator.
 This powerful tool allows for testing and visualizing embedded systems on a web platform, eliminating the need for physical hardware.
-The simulation environment offers a reliable foundation for designing, debugging, and evaluating the system's performance in real-time scenarios.
 Wokwi is a free online simulator that allows users to simulate electronic circuits and embedded systems.
-It can be used to simulate boards, parts, and sensors like Arduino, ESP32, and STM32.
-Wokwi can also be used for automated testing of embedded firmware.
+It can be used to simulate boards like Arduino, ESP32, and STM32.

 Features:
 - Simulate projects: Users can simulate projects that use development boards like Arduino UNO, ESP32, and Raspberry Pi Pico.
 - Define board behaviour: Users can define the behaviour of the development board using source code.